suldanaa/ios101-project5-tumblr-starter-main/README.md

 **Tumblr** is an app that allows you to post text and photos, as well as view other people's posts.

-Time spent: **0.5** hours spent in total
+Time spent: **6** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] App has a configured table view and table view call
+- [X] App has a configured table view and table view call
-- [ ] App populates the table view with data fetched from an API
+- [X] App populates the table view with data fetched from an API

 The following **optional** features are implemented: